Adventure Is Out There!

 Getting a bike will greatly increase how far you can go and is a minimum if you want transportation outside Laie.
 The Malaekahana Bike Path is a nice bike trail between Laie and Kahuku.
 You can take bikes on the bus with you and go anywhere on the island with them (see my earlier section on The Bus for details).
 If you haven't gotten a bike yet, or if you're not sure you want a bike yet and want to try it out first, BYUH has recently piloted a bicycle ride sharing program that you can use as well.

 Hawaii has a bike registration requirement.
 BYUH has an additional bike parking permit requirement.
 When you register your bike, you get a sticker for your bike.
 The same goes for the parking permit.
 These should be transferred to new owners when you buy or sell them, and if you buy a used bike, look for one registered or it might be stolen.
 A lot of students simply abandon their bikes once they leave, and this has created an excess of old, broken, rusty bikes on campus.
 Registering your bike is like getting your dog or cat a collar or microchip - it tells the world, "I have a home and am loved!"
 If you do not register your bike and campus security finds it parked on campus, like a stray dog catcher, they may fine you and/or confiscate it and give it away to someone else without your permission since if it is not registered, they will assume it is one of these abandoned bikes.
-Additionally, bikes must be parked in designated bike racks on campus, and if not, they could be fined or also confiscated.
+Additionally, bikes must be parked and locked in designated bike racks on campus, and if not, they could be fined or also confiscated.
 Do pay attention to this because many students who have disregarded this have lost a bike (sometimes several) this way.
 If you think your bike was stolen, it may have simply been campus security - check with them either way.

 While biking, you'll have to follow the rules of the road.
 It's good to pay attention to the rest of the biking laws in Hawaii as well.
 The Hawaii Bicycling League has put together a good, comprehensive guide to help yourself stay informed and on top of things.
 Be sure to use the proper universal hand signals for turning or stopping while on the road as they are required across the U.S.